 One thing I’ve learned since becoming self-employed is that I have to be prepared to increase my income at any time.

-You never know when you might lose a freelance client or when a client might start sending you less work.
+I never know when I might lose a freelance client or when a client might start sending me less work.
 And if that happens, I have to be prepared to immediately replace that income.

 Use a budgeting app to stay organized